Excerpta Latina Barbari: Latin translation

 It is generally agreed that the Latin translation was made in Francia.
 Traditionally, it was dated to the late 7th or early 8th century, the later Merovingian period.
 This date was based on the addition, in the translation, of the Trojan legend of Frankish origins.
 The historian Carl Frick also argued that Latin contained characteristics typical of Merovingian Francia.

-The traditional dating went hand-in-hand with the daring of the surviving Latin manuscript.
+The traditional dating went hand-in-hand with the dating of the surviving Latin manuscript.
 Richard Schöne dated the manuscript to the late 7th or early 8th century.
 E. A. Lowe in the 1950s and Jean Porcher in 1967 revised this dating on paleographic and artistic grounds, narrowing its location to the abbey of Corbie and pushing forward its time period to the late 8th century.
 The most likely decade for the translation and the manuscript is the 780s, the early Carolingian period.

 The quality of the Latin translation is universally regarded as poor.
 Comparing it with classical Latin led Scaliger to attack the translator's competence.
 While the translation is poor even by 8th-century standards, it is much closer to the standard vulgar Latin of the day than Scaliger realized.
 Earlier scholarship was uncertain whether the translator's first language was Latin or Greek, but it was probably neither.
 The translator's first language was either a very early form of Old French or a Germanic language.
 He was probably a student at Corbie without complete mastery of proper Latin and Greek.
 It has been suggested that he may have had an association with the monastery of Cimiez.